 - Be added as a manager for a group account

 - Receive payments for goods & services through either a personal or business profile

 I got an email from Venmo asking to verify my identity.
 Is this legit?

-Venmo has been notifying our users that we need to verify their identity in the Venmo app.
+We'll notify you in the Venmo app and via email if we need to verify your identity.
 We appreciate you being careful with your personal information and always advise avoiding emails that may seem suspicious.
-In this case, handling identity verification in your Venmo app helps confirm the request is really from us.
+In this case, handling identity verification in your Venmo app can help confirm whether the request is really from us.

-How do I verify my identity in the app?
+How do I verify my identity in the Venmo app?

 - Tap the Settings gear in the top right

 The on-screen prompts will guide you through the process.
 You can only do this in the Venmo mobile app, not the Venmo website.

 How long will it take to verify my identity?